LinuxEclipsed/refinanceScraper/README.md

 ## Introduction

 As I am on the quest to automate actions I do often.
 I found I was checking the interest rates often in hopes of refinancing my loan at a lower rate.
-This container is used to scrape the filo mortgage website and the zillow API for the current interest rate they are offering.
-This then gets saved to an influxdb bucket.
-From there I can import the data to grafana.
-I can now chart the are and make alerts on drops.
-This is more of project for run rather than something very useful.
+This container is used to scrape the filo mortgage website and the Zillow API for the current interest rate they are offering.
+This then gets saved to an InfluxDB bucket.
+From there, I can import the data to Grafana.
+I can now chart the area and make alerts on drops.
+This is more of a project for fun rather than something very useful.

 ## Configuration

 **Environment Variables**

 - INFLUXDB_TOKEN = API token from Ifluxdb.
-This needs access to the buket
+This needs access to the bucket
-- INFLUXDB_ORG = Orginization set in Influxdb
+- INFLUXDB_ORG = Organization set in Influxdb
 - INFLUXDB_URL (Default)(http://localhost:8086)
 - INFLUXDB_BUCKET (Default)(mortgage_rates)
 - ZILLOW_PID (Optional) = [Zillow Partner ID](https://www.zillow.com/mortgage/api/#/).